skypjack/entt/README.md

 to construct the component itself.
 No need to register components or their types neither with the registry nor with the entity-component system at all.<br/>
-Systems (the _S_ of an _ECS_) are just plain functions, functors, lambdas or whatever the users want.
+Systems (the _S_ of an _ECS_) are just plain functions, functors, lambdas or whatever users want.
 They can accept a `Registry` or a view of any type and use them the way they prefer.
 No need to register systems or their types neither with the registry nor with the entity-component system at all.

 The following sections will explain in short how to use the entity-component